Before We Start

 I also want you to take notice of the thin set.
 Watch how I spread it on the wall and also notice how my thin set isn’t too dry(thick).
 This is very important so you do not have any tile failure because the thin set was not mixed correctly.

 This is another exclusive video to members ONLY!
-Become a member, you will not regret it and I guarantee it!

 We are now at the last step of how to tile a shower wall.
 Grouting the wall tile is really a messy job, so make sure that still have the tub covered in this step.